aaniaahh/assignments/OOP_Primer/definitions.md

 **Queues:**

 A collection that follows the First-In-First-Out (FIFO) principle, where elements are added to the rear and removed from the front.

++ Key words
+ + Enqueue: a term used to add items to the front (looks like the rear) of the queue

+ + Dequeue: a term used that removes and returns items from the front of the queue

 ![queues](https://github.com/aaniaahh/OOP/blob/main/assignments/OOP_Primer/queue.jpg)